hpc-uk/build-instructions/CP2K/ARCHER-CP2K-7.1/README.md

 ## CP2K psmp

-We require an arch file `${CP2K_ROOT}/arch/ARCHER.psmp` a copy of which `ARCHER.psmp` can be found in this directory.
+We require an arch file `${CP2K_ROOT}/arch/ARCHER.psmp` a copy of which [./ARCHER.psmp](./ARCHER.psmp) can be found in this directory.

 And compile